 Many churches today are very concerned about the kind of atmosphere people will encounter when visiting one of their services.
 They invest a tremendous amount of time, manpower, and money trying to create an environment they hope will be attractive to those who attend.
 It’s certainly a good thing to create a friendly, welcoming atmosphere; but endeavoring to make church appealing can be very misguided and even counterproductive to what God actually wants to accomplish when the church gathers.

 How should a church measure success?
 Many churches will give lip service to the idea of discipleship and seeing people become more like Jesus, but if you examine where they spend the majority of their time and effort it becomes clear that these are not priorities.
-For many churches the primary gauge of success is the number of people attending their Sunday services.
+For many churches, the primary gauge of success is the number of people attending their Sunday services.
 They want an exact head count of each and every being on the premises and are quite perturbed if they think the ushers didn’t do their math right and came up a few people short.
-If attendance is increasing everyone feels quite confident that things are going well, but a sharp downturn in attendance will trigger serious doubts about what is wrong.
+If attendance is increasing everyone feels quite confident that things are going well, but a drop in attendance will trigger concerns that something is wrong.
 Continue reading “How God Measures Success”

 The Bible refers to believers as sheep.
-Over the years I have heard preachers take this analogy to an extreme and come to some very unflattering conclusions about how stupid and helpless sheep are.
-Rather than coming to negative conclusions based on our perception of what natural sheep are like, we should actually look closely at how Jesus describes the relationship between himself and his sheep.
+Over the years I’ve heard preachers take this analogy to an extreme and come to some very unflattering conclusions about how dumb and helpless sheep are.
+Rather than coming to negative conclusions based on our perception of what natural sheep are like, we should look closely at how Jesus describes the relationship between himself and his sheep.
 Jesus makes some very positive and encouraging statements about the shepherd/sheep relationship.
-Continue reading “Led By God”
+Continue reading “His Sheep Listen To His Voice”